mahavedalla/mahavedalla/docs/questions/tapas/did-the-buddha-praise-all-asceticism.md

-# Did the Buddha praise all asceticism?
+Question: Did the Buddha praise all asceticism?
 Answer in Brief: -
  Category: Tapas
 Sutta References: -